I’ve made some of the worst network marketing mistakes in the book that could have easily been avoided if somebody would have shown me what not to do.

 The Bible says (among other things) “All hard work brings a profit, but mere talk leads only to poverty” – Proverbs 14:23

-Attrition happens in every industry and it’s particularly high in sales organizations.
-Don’t worry about it.
-Build, rebuild, continue to build.
+Attrition happens in every industry and it’s particularly high in all sales organizations of any kind.

-When there’s a fire below people and excitement because the organization is growing, it slows attrition naturally.
+When there’s fire and excitement below people because the organization is growing, it naturally slows attrition.

 Some of you worry too much about it or about saying the right or wrong thing that will cause somebody to quit.

-For the love of all that’s Holy in this world, we MUST STOP doing this within our industry!
+For the love of all that’s Holy in this world, we MUST STOP creating false expectations within our industry!

 Excitement has a place and energy is contagious, but you better find a balance if you want success.

-If there IS something you can do to slow down attrition, this would be it.
+If there IS something you can do to slow down attrition, keeping expectations reasonable would be it.

 That’s because she doesn’t know the whole story, you don’t know the whole story, and the chances of her getting those results is non-existent (especially if they’ve never been in this industry before).